Applications for 2019 Charity Insights are now closed.

 If you are unsure whether you will meet these criteria, please book an Internship Consultation via JobsLive to discuss this with a Placement & Internship Adviser or email us.
-For more detail on previous projects that were successfully awarded funding, please visit the blog.
+For more detail on previous projects that were successfully awarded funding, please read the above case studies.

 Timetable of deadlines and events

 |25 February - 16 May||Research charities and make speculative applications via CV and covering letter to organisations of interest.
 Get help from the Placement & Internship unit by booking an Internship Consultation.
 Email us for availability.|